-Several of the items found on this page are not brand, specific.
-Rather, brands that we have been able to easily source.
+Several of the items found on this page are not brand specific.
+Rather, brands that we have been able to source quickly.

-Organic and certified gluten free grains are REID approved in moderation (see REID Perfect Plate).
-Though they are allowed, they can be a source of inflammation and many REID familes have to go grain free at some point (our family had to go grain free for 3 years).
-When someone consumes too many grains, they can start to ferment in the gut and as part of this fermenation you can see an increase in pathogens, glutmate, propionic acid (also a type of glutamate receptor), clostridia, yeast/candida, parasites, etc and also contribute to pyrroles.
+Organic and certified gluten-free grains are REID-approved in moderation (see REID Perfect Plate).
+Though they are allowed, they can be a source of inflammation, and many REID families have to go grain free at some point (our family had to go grain free for three years).
+When someone consumes too many grains, they can ferment in the gut.
+As part of this fermentation, you can see an increase in pathogens, glutamate, propionic acid (also a type of glutamate receptor), clostridia, yeast/candida, parasites, etc., contributing to pyrroles.

-Tip: Ground pumpkin seeds or tahini can be used in replace of almond flour if there is nut sensitivity or a substantial oxalate issue.
+Tip: Ground pumpkin seeds or tahini can replace almond flour if there is nut sensitivity or a substantial oxalate issue.
 Nut flours may also constipate some, so keep that in mind.
-Coconut flour can be very tricky to use and doesn’t act as an equal substitute to other flours.
+Coconut flour can be very tricky to use and doesn’t act as an equal substitute for other flour.